The short answer is, Yes.

 More and more experienced brands are no longer choose to use celebrities and public stars that is located at the top of the influencer pyramid.
 Rather, they start to dig the value from “Micro Influencer” that only have tens, even a few, thousands of followers.
 Although the micro influencers has a small number of fans, due to their focus on a specific niche segment, they are closer to the followers, and better at interacting with followers.

-Samantha Helt has 10.4k followers, but the engagement rate of her Instagram is around 3.5%.
+Samantha Helt only has 10.4k followers, but the engagement rate of her Instagram is around 5.5%.

 Based on this theory, many brands began to give up cooperating with the first-class influencers.
 Instead, they are switching to micro influencer, who are in the lower middle of the pyramid.